spatie/ray/docs/configuration/laravel.md

 weight: 3
 ---

-For Laravel projects you can create a `ray.php` file in your project directory (not in the `config` directory) using the following template:
+For Laravel projects you can create a `ray.php` file in your project directory (not in the `config` directory) using the following template as [the ray config file](/docs/ray/v1/configuration/general):

 ```php
 // save this in a file called "ray.php" in the root directory of your project; not in the Laravel "config" directory